Transportation Worker Identification Credential (TWIC)

 After reviewing public comments received in response to the March 2013 TWIC Reader Notice of Proposed Rulemaking (NPRM) and other relevant issues, the U.S. Coast Guard issued the TWIC Reader Final Rule

 on August 23, 2016.
 The Final Rule requires certain Maritime Transportation Security Act (MTSA)-regulated facilities, which have been determined to present a heightened risk of a Transportation Security Incident (TSI), to conduct electronic TWIC inspections.
-The effective date of the Final Rule is August 23, 2018, which originally provided facilities two (2) years to comply with the electronic TWIC inspection requirements.
+The effective date of the Final Rule was August 23, 2018.

 Recently, however, several important MTSA and TWIC Reader developments have occurred: